This is part of a series focusing less obvious features of some of Nikon’s DSLRs.

 - You can manually choose which card to format by rotating the main command dial on the back panel.

 - The second trick is that you need to press them together again.
-If you don’t, it won’t have formatting anything.
+If you don’t, it won’t have formatted anything.
 You don’t need to hold them this time—it reacts immediately.

 - If you want to cancel without formatting, press any other button or the shutter.
 It will also cancel automatically if you haven’t selected anything within five seconds.